 Study conducted by transnational goods company in 2017 discovered that third of consumers are choosing to buy from brands they believe are doing social or environmental good.

 The good news is that smart technologies can significantly help companies to address sustainability related issues and challenges.
 Using a modern Product Lifecycle Management (PLM) solution, apparel businesses can monitor every aspect of a product’s lifecycle, from the raw materials used in factories to vendors’ labor practices to the recyclability of packaging.
 PLM makes it easy to track and manage compliance programs and vendor certification, ensuring peace of mind about ethical concerns in the supply chain as well as more transparency for consumers.

 PLM can also help companies plan collections with greater visibility and accuracy in terms of costs and timelines, avoiding panic situations where suppliers’ production is squeezed by time pressure and unexpected costs are passed back through the supply chain.

 Companies that are committed to sustainable environmental, labor and financial practices are driving change across the industry, and the transparency and clarity PLM provides is an important resource for improving sustainability worldwide.

-To find out more about how PLM solutions can help you to develop more sustainable business practices, check out our webinar.
+To find out more about how PLM solutions can help you to develop more sustainable business practices, check out our webinars.